|Prairie Maid Crabapple - Malus 'Prairie Maid' Height: 15 feet / USDA zones hardy to 4a|

 Crabapples are best grown in a sunny location with good air circulation and have no particular soil preferences, except soil should be well-drained.
 Root pruned trees transplant most easily.
 Tree size, flower color, fruit color, and growth and branching habit vary considerably with the cultivar grown but many grow about 20 feet tall and wide.
 A few Crabapples have good fall color and double-flowered types hold blossoms longer than single-flowered cultivars.
 Some Crabapples are alternate bearers, blooming heavily only every other year.
 Crabapples are grown for their showy flowers and attractive, brightly colored fruit.

 Plants are used for specimens, patios (small-fruiting types), and along streets to create a warm glow of color each spring.
 Most are attractive during the summer, bearing glossy green foliage.
 Popular around overhead power lines due to their small stature, a row of Crabapples along each side of the street or median strip can “make” a neighborhood.
-Select plants which have been grafted onto EMLA 106 or 111 rootstock to reduce root suckering.

 Some of the specimens in this collection are almost large enough to be considered shade trees, while others are quite small.
 There is a great variety of shape as well, from wide to upright and narrow, weeping, and multi-stemmed.
 There is variety in flower color, ranging from white to pink, red, purple, and crimson.
 Some flower buds will be one color, and then open up to a completely different color!
 Fruits range in size from smaller than a pea, to nearly the size of most apples; they can be red, purple, orange, yellow, or green.
-Some of the smaller fruits persist on the tree throughout winter, providing a splash of color in the cold months.

 There are hundreds of crabapple cultivars with single or double, red, pink, or white flowers, and varying fruit size.
 Many are cultivars of Malus baccata and Malus floribunda.
 Since disease resistance can vary depending on where a particular cultivar is grown, be sure to choose a cultivar that has been shown to be resistant to disease in your area.
 Your urban forestry program could suffer if you plant the wrong cultivar, but it could blossom if you install the correct ones.
 Malus adapted for street tree and urban use include 'Adams', 'Bob White', 'David', 'Donald Wyman', 'Profusion', 'Red Splendor' and Malus floribunda.
 Be sure to specify tree form plants for street tree use since branching may be too low on trees grown for specimen use.